TL;DR

 The insurer will provide a trust deed or form.
 This document will ask for the key details of the arrangement.

 Choosing your trustees is a critical decision.
-They will have legal control over the policy payout, so you must choose people you trust implicitly to act in the best interests of your beneficiaries.
+They will have legal control over the policy claim payment, so you should consider whether you may need to choose people you trust implicitly to act in the interests of your beneficiaries.

 One of the most attractive features of Family Income Benefit is its favourable tax treatment, especially when combined with a trust.
 Let's break down how it's viewed by HMRC.

 This is the simplest and most significant advantage.
 The regular income payments received by your beneficiaries from an FIB policy are not subject to Income Tax.
-Whether they receive £1,000 a month or £5,000 a month, it is paid to them completely tax-free.
-This makes it far simpler to calculate how much cover you need, as you don't have to account for any tax deductions.
+Whether they receive £1,000 a month or £5,000 a month, it is paid to them completely potentially tax-efficient.
+This makes it far simpler to calculate how much cover you may need, as you don't have to account for any tax deductions. (illustrative estimate)

 Capital Gains Tax is a tax on the profit when you sell or dispose of an asset that has increased in value.
 For standard life insurance policies like FIB, CGT is generally not an issue.
-The payout on death is not considered a 'chargeable gain'.
+The claim payment on death is not considered a 'chargeable gain'.

 This is where using a trust becomes so important.
 The IHT treatment of your FIB policy depends entirely on whether or not it is written in trust.